Spiritual guidance powered by AI and grounded in Scripture

 Why does God allow good people to suffer when he's all-powerful?

-The question of why God allows good people to suffer when He is all-powerful is a complex and deeply personal issue that has puzzled people for centuries.
-From a biblical perspective, this question can be approached by considering the nature of God's sovereignty and the purpose of suffering in the world.
+The question of why God allows good people to suffer when He is all-powerful is a complex and deeply personal issue.
+Many people struggle with this question, wondering if God's love and power are genuine if He permits suffering in the world.

 Ask a new question and get AI Christian answers instantly.